AGENTS IN PROD · MAIN IS GREEN · SHIPPING: VERTICAL RUNTIMES · --:-- LOCAL

 We met in university.
 Most of us are still there — some studying, some already shipping, all still meeting in the same group chat.
 If we work with you, you'll meet everyone who's relevant.

-Arthur Browser agents · human-in-the-loop.
-Every workflow gets an escape hatch.
+Computer-use agents · human-in-the-loop.
+Every workflow ships with an escape hatch.

 // note Some of us are still in grad school.
 That's a feature, not a bug — it's why we read papers in the morning and ship before dinner.
 Our internal wiki runs on Obsidian; the aesthetic rubbed off.
 Stay SOTA to stay SOTA.